salesforce/apollo/sql-state/README.md

 * Script

 #### Statement
-The _Statement_  is the equivalent of the JDBC SQL prepared statement with or without arguments.
+The Statement  is the equivalent of the JDBC SQL prepared statement with or without arguments.
 #### Call
-The _Call_  is the transaction to execute SQL stored procedures.
+The Call  is the transaction to execute SQL stored procedures.
 ### Batch
-A batch of SQL statements with no arguments, executed in order
+A Batch of SQL statements with no arguments, executed in order
 ### BatchUpdate
-A single prepared statement that is executed in batch with a list of arguments, one argument set per batch entry
+A Single prepared statement that is executed in batch with a list of arguments, one argument set per batch entry
 ### Script
 A Java function that accepts a SQL connection and may return results - basically an anonymous function